 Robert C. Brandt

-Rob Brandt has been with Riley Bennett Egloff since 2004 and is a member of the firm’s management committee.
+Rob Brandt has been with Riley Bennett Egloff since 2004 and served on the management committee at RBE from 2016 – 2021.
 Rob practices primarily in civil and business litigation, with an emphasis in the health care field.
-He handles all aspects of medical malpractice defense litigation for long-term care facilities, hospitals and other health care providers, before Medical Review Panels and courts throughout the State of Indiana.
+He handles all aspects of medical malpractice defense litigation for long-term care facilities, hospitals and other health-care providers, before Medical Review Panels and courts throughout the State of Indiana.
 Rob’s practice also focuses on representing insurance clients in regulatory matters before the Indiana Department of Insurance.

 - Indianapolis Parks Foundation (2006 – 2007)

 - Successfully defended a premises liability claim in Hamilton County, Indiana involving allegations that a post-op CABG sustained a fall when her attending nurse failed to lock the wheels on her hospital bed.
 Plaintiff alleged that the fall resulted in multiple injuries including the development of an incisional hernia eight months later.
-At the conclusion of trial, the jury awarded plaintiff less than 10% of her last settlement demand and less than 2% of what Plaintiff asked the jury to award.
+At the conclusion of trial, the jury awarded plaintiff less than 10 percent of her last settlement demand and less than 2 percent of what Plaintiff asked the jury to award.

 On March 6, 2020, Indiana Governor Eric Holcomb issued Executive Order 20-02 which declared a public health emergency...